dylan-lang/dylan-programming-book/source/slots.rst

 name are defined by unrelated classes, because the appropriate getter is selected through method dispatch.
 There is a problem if a getter has the same name as a generic function with an incompatible parameter list or values declaration.
-(See ` <func.htm#18741>`_.)
+(See :ref:`func-parameter-list-congruence`.)
 When such a problem occurs, the only way to resolve it is to use options to ``define module`` to exclude or rename some of the problem bindings.
 This solution is undesirable, because it requires work on the part of the author of the client module, who must spot and resolve such clashes, and then use an interface that no longer matches its documentation.

 Therefore, for getters that you intend to export, it makes sense prevent clashes by considering the name of the slot carefully.
 One technique is